FrancesCoronel/personal-website-v3/content/podcast.md

 ## Tech Queens is the first and only podcast that focuses solely on the stories and advice shared by women of color in tech. 👑🎙️

+Season 1 started March 8th, 2019 and is ending September 8th, 2019.

+Season 2 will return in 2020.

 ### 💬 Why did I start this podcast?

 So after listening to a lot of tech podcasts and not hearing enough people like me talking, I decided to just start my own instead of complaining about it!